Beyond The Code we believe there should be guidelines for maintaining consistent standards and fair practices in food blogging.

 - We will sample the full range of items on menu.

 - We will be fair to new restaurants.
-Establishments experience growing pains.
-We will wait at least one month after the restaurant opens, allowing them to work out some kinks, before writing a full-fledged review.
-If, however, we chose to post about a new restaurant because of timeliness and competitiveness, we will instead offer readers “initial impressions.”
+If we chose to post about a new restaurant within the first few days or weeks of opening we will say so and offer readers “initial impressions.”

 - If we receive an item for free or if we are recognized during our reviewing process, we will mention so in our review.